 The Tableau Reference lines are helpful to mark the critical points within the chart or based on the axis, so learn the tutorial.
 For example, a bar chart shows the sales by region or product.
 If we add an average reference line to it, it will show each bar’s average point.
 By seeing the lines, we can identify whether the product is underperforming.

 Learn Tableau Maps Tutorial

 Nowadays, people extensively use maps to identify places or see information.
-Therefore, it will be wise to display our data in Maps where the highest Sale, profit, or customer base is with dark color, etc. The best part of this application is using Google maps to represent the spatial data.
+Therefore, it will be wise to display our data in Maps where the highest Sale, profit, or customer base is with dark color, etc. The best part of this application is using Google Maps to represent the spatial data.

 Suppose your data doesn’t have latitude and longitude details but includes the geographic fields with the globe icon, including country, state, province, city, or postal codes.
 It uses that information and automatically generates the latitude and longitude by considering the center points.

-- Basic Maps
+- Basic and Symbol Maps